estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 | **`/namespace`** | Namespace | The [namespace/schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html) of the table. | string | Required         |
 | **`/stream`**    | Stream    | Table name.                                                                                | string | Required         |
 | **`/syncMode`**  | Sync mode | Connection method.
 Always set to `incremental`.                                            | string | Required         |

+#### SSL Mode

+Certain managed PostgreSQL implementations may require you to explicitly set the [SSL Mode](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-PROTECTION) to connect with Flow.
+One example is [Neon](https://neon.tech/docs/connect/connect-securely), which requires the setting `verify-full`.
+Check your managed PostgreSQL's documentation for details if you encounter errors related to the SSL mode configuration.

 ### Sample